segunak/SegunAkinyemi.com/docs/_posts/2023-06-04-synapse-global-parameters.md

 In Synapse, you can pass JSON objects as parameters to any pipeline.
 To emulate global state, create a parent pipeline to act as the hub from which all other pipelines in the workspace are invoked.
 Within this parent pipeline, you can define the desired global values using a JSON object.
 Then, when invoking the child pipelines, you pass along the parent's global object.
 In the child pipelines, the global values can be accessed using dot notation.

+Alternatively, you could create a `.json` file containing your global values, upload it to your Azure Storage Account, and access it via a [Lookup activity](https://learn.microsoft.com/en-us/azure/data-factory/control-flow-lookup-activity){:target="_blank"} in every pipeline needing globals.
+While this pattern is simpler, it has some [drawbacks](#workaround-drawbacks).

-Here's what this pattern looks like in action.
+That being said, here's what the parent-child pattern looks like in action.

 ### Create your parent pipeline